-The Group has considered three scenarios the (a) Base Case Scenario, (b) Sensitised Scenario and (c) Extreme downside Scenario which are also linked to the company's risks when modelling the forecast results and cash flow.
-The sensitivity assessment includes the trading performance and cash flows of the Edge and d-wise from the date of the acquisitions.
+The Company has considered two scenarios the (a) Base Case Scenario and (b) Sensitised Scenario which are also linked to the company's risks when modelling the forecast results and cash flow.

 Despite the negative impact of these sensitivities the model demonstrated that the Group remained viable, even though profitability and cash over the next twelve months was reduced.
-Finally, the Group is expected to remain a going concern even applying the extreme downside scenario sensitivity analysis throughout the forecast period to 31 December 2022, by taking sufficient remedial action.
+Finally, the Group is expected to remain a going concern even applying the downside scenario sensitivity analysis throughout the forecast period to 31 August 2023, by taking sufficient remedial action.